OpenZeppelin/openzeppelin-contracts/docs/tokens.md

 You'll probably want to use a `decimals` value of `18`, just like Ether and most ERC20 token contracts in use, unless you have a very special reason not to.
 When minting tokens or transferring them around, you will be actually sending the number `num GLD * 10^decimals`.
 So if you want to send `5` tokens using a token contract with 18 decimals, the the method to call will actually be `transfer(recipient, 5 * 10^18)`.

----

 ## ERC721

 We've discussed how you can make a _fungible_ token using [ERC20](#erc20), but what if not all tokens are alike?
-This comes up in situations like **real estate** or **collectibles**, where some items are valued more than others, due to their usefulness, rarity, etc. ERC721 is a standard for representing ownership of [_non-fungible_ tokens](#different-kinds-of-tokens), that is, each token is unique.
+This comes up in situations like **real estate** or **collectibles**, where some items are valued more than others, due to their usefulness, rarity, etc. ERC721 is a standard for representing ownership of [_non-fungible_ tokens](#different-kinds-of-tokens), that is, where each token is unique.

 ERC721 is a more complex standard than ERC20, with multiple optional extensions, and is split accross a number of contracts.
 OpenZeppelin provides flexibility regarding how these are combined, along with custom useful extensions.
 Check out the [`API reference`](api/token/ERC721) to learn more about these.